HARSHTANDEL25/Dream-Place/README.md

-Dream-Palace is a marketplace full-stack solution that helps users find the perfect place to live and helps real estate to advertise their properties.
+Dream-Place is a marketplace full-stack solution that helps users find the perfect place to live and helps real estate to advertise their properties.
 🌟 Key Features:
 - User authentication and authorisation with JWT
 - Oauth with Google Firebase